feathers88/Tools-for-the-Citizen-Oceanographer/README.md

 # Tools for the Citizen Oceanographer

-A handy field kit for exploring and understanding your ocean
+A handy field kit for exploring and understanding your ocean.
+This list is a community effort.
+Feel free to add the tools you find indespensible to this list.

 ##The Field Kit